 It may be helpful when running a SAR and DHR or child SCR in parallel to establish at the outset all the relevant areas that need to be addressed, to reduce potential for duplication for families and staff.
 Any SAR will need to take account of a coroner‘s inquiry, and / or any criminal investigation related to the case, including disclosure issues, to ensure that relevant information can be shared without incurring significant delay in the review process.
 It will be the responsibility of the manager of the SAR to ensure contact is made with the chair of any parallel process in order to minimise avoidable duplication.

 9. Findings from SARs

-The SAB should include the findings from any SAR in its annual report (see Roles and Responsibilities of Trafford Strategic Safeguarding Board and what actions it has taken, or intends to take in relation to those findings.
+The SAB should include the findings from any SAR in its annual report (see Roles and Responsibilities of Trafford Strategic Safeguarding Partnership and what actions it has taken, or intends to take in relation to those findings.
 SAR reports should:

 - provide a sound analysis of what happened, why and what action needs to be taken to prevent a reoccurrence, if possible;

 - be written in plain English;

 - contain findings of practical value to organisations and professionals.